BeppeC/pyDichroX/README.md

 -----
 Just run pyDichroX.py.

 Dialogues and interactions through the data analysis are provided by a sequence of pup-up windows, here listed:

 - Chose the analysis type:
-A dialogue ask to choose which type of analysis perform between XMCD, XNXD, XNCD, XNLD.
+A dialogue asks to choose which type of analysis perform between XMCD, XNXD, XNCD, XNLD, Hysteresis on the fly and Hysteresis point by point.

 - Edge file selection:
 Select the edge-file where edge and preedge energies of the element of interests are listed.
 By default edge-files are located in 'edge files' folder.
 If there's no edge-file present a wizard allows to create one.

 - Edge chose: